xarvh/exalted-cypher-system/splats/dragon-blooded/charms.md

 +1 to thrown attack rolls.
 The weapon can fly around obstacles, ignoring cover.

+### Distracting Breeze Meditation
+`2 Essence, use whenever, Ally`

+*As the Dragon-Blood moves through the shadows, the wind itself conspires to conceal her, blowing out torches, flapping curtains, or knocking over objects to create distractions.*

+Depending on the specific effect described by the Player, the Charm could provide a +1 to a Stealth Roll, or an attempt to distract a character (roll Stealth or Performance), or even a Player Intrusion.

+## Tier 2

 ### Armor-Rupturing Fang
 `3 Body, enhances an Attack, Ally`